jserv/unix-v1/README.md

 ## Repository Layout
 * `pages/`
-    - OCR'd pages from the PreliminaryUnixImplementation document
+    - OCR'd pages from the [Preliminary Release of UNIX Implementation Document](PreliminaryUnixImplementationDocument_Jun72.pdf).
 * `patches/`
     - patches to rebuilt/ files to get kernel to run
 * `fs/`